0 out of 1 rated this helpful - Rate this topic

 For more information about system requirements and assessment settings, see Driver Verification.

-Some assessments have goals for the metrics that are captured and displayed in the Results View.
-The metric is usually the measure of an activity.
-When the metric value is compared to the goal for that metric, the status is color coded in the Result View as follows:
+When a metric value is compared to the goal for that metric, the status is color coded in the Result View as follows:

-• Green means that the system has a great user experience and that there are no perceived problems.
+• Light purple means that the system has a great user experience and that there are no perceived problems.

-• Yellow means that the user experience is tolerable and you can optimize the system.
+• Medium purple means that the user experience is tolerable and you can optimize the system.
 Review the recommendations and analysis to see what improvements can be made to the system.
 These can be software changes, configuration changes or hardware changes.

-• Red means that the system has a poor user experience and that there is significant room for improvements.
-Review the recommendations and analytsis to see the improvements that can be made to the system.
+• Dark purple means that the system has a poor user experience and that there is significant room for improvements.
+Review the recommendations and analysis to see the improvements that can be made to the system.
 These can be software changes, configuration changes or hardware changes.
 You might have to consider making tradeoffs to deliver a high quality Windows experience.

 • No color means that there are no goals defined for the metric.